 Your data breach strategy might help also the NIS Directive cybersecurity compliance program

 Unlike the GDPR, the NIS Directive applies to any data, including non-personal data, and sets quite strict cybersecurity obligations.
 The obligations are already applicable and I covered them in this blog post “NIS Directive applicable, is your cybersecurity plan compliant?“.
 There is no doubt that additional activities have to be performed to comply with the NIS Directive, by the data breach compliance program briefly outlined above can definitely be a good start.

-This is just a snapshot of what has to be done in case of data breaches under the GDPR.
-You can read on the same topic “Top 3 lessons learnt on how to be ready for handle a data breach” and can review the other posts of this series below
+This is just a snapshot of the recommended best practices in case of a data breach under the GDPR.
+You can read on the same topic “Top 3 lessons learned on how to be ready to handle a data breach“.